bitcoin-verse/burn-engine-bot/README.md

 # burn-engine-bot

-Verse Burn Engine Bot to notify users in telegram
+Verse Burn Engine Bot to notify users across multiple platforms

 ### Bot Commands

-The bot will respond to the /burns and /burnbalance commands in the chat where the command was issued.
+The bot will respond to the /burns and /enginebalance and /totalverseburned commands in the chat where the command was issued.
 Ensure this behavior aligns with your expectations.